JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/01_visualizations_and_results-checkpoint.md

 ### Plot 4: LGR Error

 This plot itself uses standard matplotlib subplot code.
-Derivations of the data variables involved can be found in the Vorticity Computation and Statistical Analysis sections below.
+Derivations of the data variables involved can be found in the Vorticity Computation and Statistical Analysis sections of [notebook 2](https://github.com/JordanRSimons/modeling-vorticity/blob/main/notebooks/02_generate_particle_data.md).

 ```python
 # subplots using the same y axis scale